 Once an application is made, police and partner agencies will carry out a range of checks.

-Our aim is to help people to make a more informed decision on whether to continue a relationship and provide help and support when making that choice.
+The aim is to help people to make a more informed decision on whether to continue a relationship and provide help and support when making that choice.

 Any disclosure will be made in person; none of the disclosure is made in writing and you won’t be given any documents.